 In October 2020, Health Insurance Portability and Accountability Act of 1996, or HHS, and the FDA published a final rule allowing states and other entities to develop a Section 804 Importation Program to import certain prescription drugs from Canada into the United States.
-That regulation was challenged in a lawsuit by PhRMA but the case was dismissed by a federal district court in February 2023 after the court found that PhRMA did not have standing to sue HHS.
+That regulation was challenged in a lawsuit by the Pharmaceutical Research and Manufacturers of America, or PhRMA, but the case was dismissed by a federal district court in February 2023 after the court found that PhRMA did not have standing to sue HHS.
 At least nine states have passed laws allowing for the importation of drugs from Canada.
 Certain of these states have submitted Section 804 Importation Program proposals and are awaiting FDA approval.
 On January 5, 2024, the FDA approved Florida's plan for Canadian drug importation.